 In addition to salary and bonuses, the Army provides allowances to offset the cost of living.
 These allowances are monies provided for specific needs, such as food or housing when the government does not provide for that specific need.
 Most allowances are not taxable, which is an additional imbedded benefit of military pay.

 In general, active duty officers and enlisted Soldiers are eligible for some degree of the allowances stated.

 Basic Allowance for Housing (BAH): BAH offsets the cost of housing when Soldiers live off base.
 The intent of BAH is to provide uniformed service members accurate and equitable housing compensation based on housing costs in local civilian housing markets, and is payable when government quarters are not provided.
 BAH rates are based on the Soldiers' geographic duty location, pay grade, and dependency status.
 BAH is the second-largest piece of compensation for most Soldiers.
-BAH rates for Service members in 2021 will increase 2.9% nationwide.
-That means that Soldiers who receive BAH will absorb between $70 and $158 of their housing costs monthly.
-2021 Rate Calculator.
+BAH rates for Service members in 2022 have an average of 5.1% nationwide.
+That means that Soldiers who receive BAH will absorb between $74 and $168 of their housing costs monthly.
+2022 Rate Calculator.

 Overseas Housing Allowance (OHA): OHA is used to compensate members for the majority of housing expenses incurred while stationed overseas.
 Allowance rates are periodically updated based on new cost data and review of currency fluctuations.
 OHA is comprised of three components:

 Rental ceilings are computed using actual rents as reported through finance centers.
 Rental ceilings are set such that 80 percentile of members with dependents have rents fully reimbursed.
 Unaccompanied members or members without dependents are entitled to 90% of with dependent rate.